edHelper.com

 4 Nutritionists or dietitians are professionals who teach about healthy eating.
 They recommend changes in diet when necessary.
 They also conduct research.

 5 What kind of education do dietitians need?
 They should study science, health, math, and communications in high school.
-They need a minimum of a Bachelor's degree in one of several choice areas - dietetics, foods and nutrition, or food service systems management.
+They need a minimum of a four-year Bachelor's degree in one of several choice areas - dietetics, foods and nutrition, or food service systems management.
 These degrees include courses in food, nutrition, institution management, chemistry, biology, and physiology.
-Some dietitians may go on to specialize in an area such as renal diets, diabetic diets, cardiovascular dietetics, or pediatric dietetics.
-There is a master's degree available for those dietitians interested.
+Some dietitians may go on to specialize in an area such as renal dietetics, diabetic dietetics, cardiovascular dietetics, or pediatric dietetics.
+There is a master's degree available for those dietitians who desire higher education.
 Each state has its own requirements to practice.
-Registered dietitians (RD) hold a bachelor's degree for an accredited program and have passed a national exam.
+Registered dietitians (RD) hold a bachelor's degree from an accredited program and have passed a national exam.

 Paragraphs 6 to 11: